saisankargochhayat/katacoda-scenarios/hello-world/app.md

     ref: "log-thoth"
 ```
 You could change this to point to your repo fork.
-Now that we have successfully setup the repo, and are using a thoth powered s2i image, let's explore some configuration options, that
+Now that we have successfully explored the repo, and are using a Thoth powered s2i image, let's explore some configuration options, that
 thoth image provides out of box.